 Fear not, however.
 Despite its brightness, its crowds and its complex transport system, Tokyo is actually one of the most smoothly run cities you’re likely to visit in a long while.
 As a bonus, it’s also one of the cleanest cities in the world too!

 It has to be said though, even though you find yourself in a city run like clockwork, sometimes it’s nice to get away from the crowds, to be a bit lonely in a place where everybody else doesn’t go!
-Here are a hidden spots and places to visit in Tokyo that not everyone knows about.

 1. Shinjuku Gyoen National Garden